 Our teaching philosophy.

 Our goal is to foster a positive relationship with musical practice and performance.
 If the student is inspired the practice will follow naturally.
-By cultivating a fun attitude you are laying the path for a great life-long relationship to music.
+By cultivating a fun attitude towards music practice you are laying the path for a great life-long relationship to music.

 THE ROLE OF A MUSIC LESSON DEPENDS PARTLY ON WHO IS STUDYING.